chettriyuvraj/leveldb-clone/memdb/README.md

 - The basic idea is that SSTables are sorted and can be read using the key directory.
 - Steps to read a key:
     - Read the key directory into memory
-    - Perform a binary search in the struct for your key
+    - Perform a binary search in the struct for your key, find the closest key to the _left_ of your key i.e. greatest key that is smaller than or equal to your key
-    - If key found in directory, seek to that particular offset in the file and extract the key:val pair.
+    - Seek to that particular offset in the file and scan forwards until you find your key

 ## Misc
+- All our iterators are designed such that it contains a starting value before the first Next() call
+- I had initially created an SSTable where the directory contained every key, this took quite a while to change into our _sparse index_

 ### To dos
-- Tests for SSTables are practically unreadable, refactor them.
+- Tests for SSTables are practically unreadable + don't cover a lot of edges (I feel), refactor them.
+- Code for sstables get/iterating also feels like it can be refactored.
-- Have a look at memdb and sstable implementations for refactors.
+- Also look at memdb implementation for refactors.